 While there is no known cure to bruxism, there are studies that show links between the disease and stress and ADHD.
 Your Caringbah Dental Care dentist will help you manage the disease with jaw exercises.
 You also have to consciously eliminate the things that stress you.

 To help protect your teeth during sports, we recommend a custom-made mouthguard.
-This cushions blows without hampering breathing or talking of the athlete.
+This cushion blows without hampering breathing or talking of the athlete.